-Actual training programs vary with each division or agency within the N.C.
-Department of Transportation, but in a typical fixed-route transit setting, apprentices might:
+Training programs vary with each division or agency within the N.C.
+Department of Transportation, but in a typical fixed-route transit setting apprentices might:

 - Spend time observing the general manager and the governing or advisory board as they carry out management and policy duties

-- Participate in other duties, such as fleet maintenance and supervision; safety program development and implementation; driver supervision and dispatching; or information dissemination
+- Participate in duties such as fleet maintenance and supervision, safety program development and implementation, driver supervision and dispatching, or information dissemination

-With exposure to all aspects of a transit system and experience in managing public transportations, participants are also better poised to compete for jobs in the transportation field.
+With exposure to all aspects of a transit system and experience in managing public transportations, participants become equipped to compete for jobs in the transportation field.

-Participants must also complete an independent research project – or a special project – that is based on the agency's needs and the apprentice's abilities.
-Past projects have included evaluating system routes and schedules, studying locations for a potential transit corridor and developing staff training modules.
+Participants complete an independent research project – or a special project – based on the agency's needs and the apprentice's abilities.
+Past projects have included evaluating system routes and schedules, studying locations for a potential transit corridor, and developing staff training modules.

 Who Should Apply

-Applicants should be graduating seniors and recent graduates at North Carolina universities and colleges who have an interest in public transportation and have a desire to work in public transportation management.
+Graduating seniors and recent graduates of North Carolina universities and colleges who have a desire to work in public transportation management.

 Qualified applicants must plan to graduate prior to the start of the apprenticeship.

-Interested applicants must apply online through the North Carolina State Government employment website and search for
+Apply online by going to the North Carolina State Government employment website and searching for